graphql/foundation.graphql.org/content/news/2020-04-03-how-and-why-playground-and-graphiql-are-joining-forces.md

 - helpers for integrating custom authentication flows
 - extensive theme, layout, and component customization abilities (you can start with the playground theme preset and work from there!)
 - custom tabs and panels
-- a first-class `graphiql-explorer` plugin in partnership with the original creators, our colleauges at [OneGraph](https://www.onegraph.com/)
+- a first-class `graphiql-explorer` plugin in partnership with the original creators, our colleagues at [OneGraph](https://www.onegraph.com/)

 ### How will it be re-implemented?